-Mohammed Ben Sulayem, FIA Vice President and President of the Automobile and Touring Club for the UAE (ATCUAE) and the driving force behind the Abu Dhabi Desert Challenge, is a sporting ambassador for the Arab world and a man who has a permanent place in the record books of motor sport.
+Mohammed Ben Sulayem, FIA Vice President and President of the Emirates Motorsports Organization (EMSO) and the driving force behind the Abu Dhabi Desert Challenge, is a sporting ambassador for the Arab world and a man who has a permanent place in the record books of motor sport.

 In 2009, the event was renamed as the Abu Dhabi Desert Challenge.